e-n-f/ridership-model/README.md

     lognormal curves from the Station Profile Study: 1260 feet (times or divided by 2.8) from work and 5682 feet (times or divided by 3.35) from home.
   * Reduce each probability empirically by the 1.8th root of the distance from the station.
-  * Increase the probability empirically by the 0.7th power of the distance between the two stations.
+  * Increase the probability empirically to the 0.98th power of the distance between the two stations.
+    This adjustment used to seem meaningful but no longer does.
-  * Scale the probability to match the actual station-to-station ridership counts: 15814600 times the 0.8th power of the probability.
+  * Scale the probability to match the actual station-to-station ridership counts: 1282600 times the 0.8th power of the probability.
   * Sum the estimated station-to-station ridership count for each station pair
-  * For each station, scale it again to match the station totals by calculating 2.7 times the 0.766th power of the station total.
+  * For each station, scale it again to match the station totals by calculating 2.15 times the 0.792power of the station total.

 There are a lot of regression-to-the-mean problems along the way, but it's not too bad.